Your First Model

 events: |

-SELECT user_id, item_id, created_at, (CASE WHEN event = 'click' THEN 1 ELSE 0 END) as label
+WHEN event = 'click' THEN 1

-FROM bigquery_connector.click_events
+FROM click_events

 shaped create-model --file interaction_video_recommendations.yaml